-Imagine running a business that uses innovative sustainable growing methods, creates zero waste, and gives back to the community with fresh local food.
+Imagine running a business that uses innovative sustainable growing methods, creates zero waste, and gives back to the community by supplying fresh, local food.
 Commercial aquaponics presents an opportunity to do all three, while also being financially profitable with high-value, year-round produce.

-While an enticing opportunity, planning a commercial aquaponics greenhouse requires a detailed business plan and clear understanding of your goals.
-Three questions can help clarify the scale, vision and financial goals for your for a commercial aquaponics greenhouse – the first step before detailing a business plan.
+While an enticing opportunity, planning a commercial aquaponics greenhouse requires a detailed business plan and a clear understanding of your goals.
+Three questions can help clarify the scale, vision and financial goals for your commercial aquaponics greenhouse.
+All growers should consider these questions before detailing a business plan and should also read our blog, Can a Commercial Aquaponics Greenhouse be Profitable.
 (Note: In warm climates some aquaponics systems are located outside.
 Most growers, however, depend on year-round greenhouses for added climate control and protection for their systems.)

 First, do you want to manage the day to day operations of a commercial greenhouse?
 More importantly, do you have the skills to do so?
 Many growers underestimate the transition from a backyard system to a commercial scale project.
 It is important to understand that as a growing method, aquaponics is significantly more complicated than a hydroponic or soil-based commercial greenhouse.
 Instead of managing one ecosystem – the plants – you are managing two more: the fish and a living bio-filter made of bacteria and worms.